Export Management And Compliance Programs Are Essential To Avoid Export Violations

 Why Does My Company Need An Export Compliance Program?

 The majority of exporters do not set out to violate EAR or break the law.
 But mistakes happen, and the consequences can have detrimental, long-term impacts on your business.
+Here are some possible ramifications of being in violation.

 - Expensive Fines